Alfred Bader Award in Bioinorganic or Bioorganic Chemistry

 Sponsored by Alfred Bader

-She is currently a Regents Professor of Chemistry at the University of Arizona, a position she has held since 2001.
-She joined Arizona in 1990 as a professor of chemistry.
-She started her career at Ithaca College and rose through the ranks of professorships at San Francisco State College, which became San Francisco State University.
-She became professor of chemistry at San Francisco State University in 1976, and at the same time she received the NIH Research Career Development Award.
+Münck, 68, received a diploma in physics in 1964 and a Ph.D. in 1967, both from the Technical University of Darmstadt, in Germany.
+He then worked as a research associate, and later as a research assistant professor, in the department of physics at the University of Illinois.
+In 1974, Münck moved to the University of Minnesota as an associate professor of biochemistry.
+There, he was promoted to full professor in 1978 and served as acting director of Gray Freshwater Biological Institute from 1979 to 1981.

-Walker has received a huge number of awards and honors, including the ACS Francis P. Garvan-John M. Olin Medal, an Alexander von Humboldt Senior Research Award in Science, and the Luigi Saccconi Award in Inorganic Chemistry from the Inorganic Division of the Italian Chemical Society.
-She is most grateful to her international colleagues, Alfred X. Trautwein in Germany and Ivano Bertini in Italy, for their continuing collaboration and support.
+Since 1990, Münck has been a professor of chemistry at Carnegie Mellon.
+He has authored more than 200 publications and has served on the editorial boards of the Journal of Biological Chemistry, the Journal of Inorganic Biochemistry, and Inorganica Chimica Acta.
+In 1999, he was chair of the Gordon Conference on Metals in Biology.

-The award address will be presented before the Division of Inorganic Chemistry and will be cosponsored by the Division of Biochemistry.-Janet Dodd
+The award address will be presented before the Division of Inorganic Chemistry.-Melissa Kuhnell

 Join the conversation